dutchie031/Spearhead/_docs/GetStarted.md

 Give the briefing a name (It's not used, but can be nice to use to reference the briefing later) and add the briefing. <br/>
 The text box is quite small, but can have a lot of text.
 Easiest is to edit the text in an editor of choice and paste it into the box afterwards. <br/>

+Keep the binding layer to "Author" only.
+That way it doesn't show up for anyone other than in the mission editor.

 See the two images below.
 The left shows the `Text Box` drawing.
 The right shows the briefing as shown in the mission.

 > **_TIP:_** You can make both the `Color` and `Fill` have a `0` value for `a`.
 This will make the weird box be invisible.
 Make sure to add the name of the mission to the text box name to easily find it back.